Clara-ang/Clara-ang/README.md

 # Hello👋
-## My name is Maria Clara, I am information Technology student at UFRN.
+## My name is Maria Clara, I am Technology in Systems Analysis and Development student at IFRN.
 ### It's a pleasure to welcome you to my profile!